Dr. med. Daniel Andreas Müller

 In most cases, pain or a palpable lump brings the patient to their general practitioner or an orthopaedic surgeon.
 X-rays or MRI scans are the best way of showing changes in the bones or growths in the tissues.
-Tumours are often incidental findings, for example seen on an X-ray taken after an accident
+Tumors are often incidental findings, for example seen on an X-ray taken after an accident.

 What investigations are necessary?

-Whenever a bone or soft-tissue tumour is suspected, our Tumour Team takes over the further diagnostic investigation and imaging.
+Whenever a bone or soft-tissue tumor is suspected, our tumor team takes over the further diagnostic investigation and imaging.
 We get referrals from GPs and specialists throughout Switzerland.
 Naturally, patients can also contact us directly to investigate any unexplained findings.
 We invite patients to an appointment in our outpatient clinic.
 We often need to take a tissue specimen (a biopsy) to confirm the diagnosis.

 What is a biopsy?

-A biopsy consists of taking a small piece of tissue from the tumour and examining it under the microscope.
-The biopsy tells us what type of tumour is present and how aggressively it is growing.
+A biopsy consists of taking a small piece of tissue from the tumor and examining it under the microscope.
+The biopsy tells us what type of tumor is present and how aggressively it is growing.
 At Balgrist University Hospital, we perform all biopsies as gently as possible, using minimally invasive techniques.
-A fine needle is inserted into the tumour under CT or ultrasound guidance.
-This procedure can be done as an outpatient and our anaesthetists make sure that it is as comfortable as possible for the patients.
+A fine needle is inserted into the tumor under CT or ultrasound guidance.
+This procedure can be done as an outpatient and our anesthetists make sure that it is as comfortable as possible for the patients.

-What operations are carried out on bone and soft-tissue tumours?
+What operations are carried out on bone and soft-tissue tumors?

-The top priority is to remove the tumour completely.
+The top priority is to remove the tumor completely.
 Thanks to huge surgical advances, only exceptional cases now need an amputation.
 Our aim is to restore the function of the affected arm or leg as much as possible.
-Tumour surgery is a team effort by cancer and joint specialists, so that our patients benefit from all the know-how available in the orthopaedic hospital.
+Tumor surgery is a team effort by cancer and joint specialists, so that our patients benefit from all the know-how available in the orthopaedic hospital.

 How can you replace the bone that has been removed?